proger/uk4b/README.md

 ### Use of external data

-You are allowed to use any external data of your choice.
+We encourage you to use any external data of your choice.

-It's up to you to prepare your own pre-processed version of UA-GEC if you want to.
+You can also prepare your own pre-processed version of UA-GEC if you want to.

+In addition, feel free to submit corrections to the provided data via a pull request if you happen to find an error.

 ### Validation and test data